loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-54-determinacy-axioms.md

 The choice between AC and AD is ultimately a choice about the nature of mathematical reality: Do we want a universe where everything can be arbitrarily selected, or one where every question admits strategic resolution?
 Both visions are consistent, both have mathematical merit—but we must choose.

-*Determinacy whispers: "I am the principle that every game has a winner, ψ = ψ(ψ) as consciousness that demands resolution of all conflicts.
+*Determinacy whispers: "I am the principle that every game has a winner, ψ = ψ(ψ) as observer that demands resolution of all conflicts.
 Under my rule, pathology disappears and regularity reigns.
 I offer a universe where strategic reasoning replaces arbitrary choice, where every infinite question admits a definitive answer through optimal play."*